JSONbored/claudepro-directory/packages/prismocker/README.md

       },
     },
   });
+  // companies is typed as Company[]

   // This company has both published and draft jobs, so it won't match expect(companies).toHaveLength(0);
 });

 it('should filter by relation with none', async () => {
-  // Find companies that have NO draft jobs const companies = await prismocker.companies.findMany({
+  // ✅ Find companies that have NO draft jobs - fully typed! const companies = await prisma.companies.findMany({
     where: {
       jobs: {
         none: {